anfinil/activity-feed/README.md

 But sometimes a single feed is not enough.
 What if we wanted to maintain two separate personalized feeds for each user: one would be news articles the user subscribes to, and the other would be a more typical activity feed.

 We can create an additional activity feed, say for followers, and call it `:followers` at the same time, and configure it with a slightly different backend.
-Because we expect this activity feed to be more taxing, we'll wrap it in the `ConnectionPool` that will create several connections that can be used concurrently:
+Because we expect this activity feed to be more taxing – as events might have large audiences — we'll wrap it in the `ConnectionPool` that will create several connections that can be used concurrently:

 ```ruby
 require 'active_feed'